 Need an Experienced Calgary Dentist?

 If you’re experiencing a toothache but are searching for a great dentist, Inglewood Family Dental can help.
-Located in Calgary, we offer free consultations for first time patients.
+Located in Calgary, we offer consultations for first time patients.
 This means that if you’d like to come in and let us see why you may be experiencing pain, we won’t charge you until we begin any treatment processes.

 Instead of living with sharp and uncomfortable sensations in your mouth, contact us to set up an appointment for excellent dental care today!